 We could not have left Boston at a better time.
 As a “bomb cyclone” was hitting the Northeastern states, I boarded a plane headed to the Lesser Antilles.

-Either way, I was happy to be headed towards the Caribbean.
+Therefore, I was happy to be headed towards the Caribbean.
 Our first stop was St. Martin/Sint Maarten: the smallest piece of land to be divided into two countries.
-With an open border between the two, you can enjoy either French or Dutch culture depending on which side you chose to visit.
+With an open border between the two, you can enjoy either French or Dutch culture depending which side you choose to visit.

 Am I in Europe or the Caribbean?!

 Despite being part of their collective countries, the island is also home to over 120 different nationalities with rich African culture.
 And this was perhaps the most striking observation of our visit: the blend of Caribbean and European.
 Much of the island has a laid back colourful vibe oozing with life, but stepping into a restaurant you’ll be greeted in French, with wines from Boudreaux, and menus of Foie Gras and bouillabaisse.

 The juxtaposition was disorienting, yet intriguing.
 We enjoyed delicious French cuisine one night, while another we ate barbecued Creole food on a picnic bench in the sand.
 Our hotel served lobster for dinner prepared among traditional French dishes, of which we learned much about from the local Creole fisherman.
 It was a lovely harmony of cultures, and we appreciated every moment.

 Unfortunately in 2017, St. Martin was among several Caribbean islands hit by Hurricane Irma – the worst natural disaster in the island’s history.
 “Irmageddon” caused widespread destruction, with over 4 billion dollars in damage leaving 60% of the buildings completely uninhabitable.